Tonyfu09/2023-24_OSWE_Note/README.md

 !-->

 # 2023-24_OSWE Preparation
 The Summary here only forcus on web vulnerabilit and how we could get the initial shell from those web vulnerability.
+Embark on a comprehensive exploration of various web application vulnerabilities, deeply into understanding the OWASP Top 10.

 ## Course could helps
 1. Hands on exprience on web vulnerability https://pentesterlab.com/ <br>